 How To Tell If Someone Has Veneers

 The challenge with wearing false teeth is having dentures that look real.
 Again, thanks to the technological advancements that have been made in modern dentistry, this is no longer an issue.

-However, the care and maintenance of dentures has a lot to do with their overall appearance.
+However, the care and maintenance of dentures have a lot to do with their overall appearance.
 With veneers, they should not be obvious unless stained by foods and beverages or have not been cleaned on a regular basis making them appear different to nearby teeth.